savannahostrowski/build-demo-session/README.md

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=429965571&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=WestUs2)
 [![Open in Remote - Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Remote%20-%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/azure-samples/todo-python-mongo)

 A blueprint for getting a React web app with Python (FastAPI) API and MongoDB database onto Azure.
 The blueprint includes sample application code (a ToDo web app) which can be removed and replaced with your own application code.
 Add your own source code and leverage the Infrastructure as Code assets (written in Bicep) to get up and running quickly.
-This architecture is for hosting web apps and APIs without worrying about the infrastructure.

 Let's jump in and get this up and running in Azure.
 When you are finished, you will have a fully functional web app deployed to the cloud.
 In later steps, you'll see how to setup a pipeline and monitor the application.